Atharv521/Airplane_Crash_Analysis/README.md

    - Use the Power BI dashboard to analyze trends, compare crash reasons, and interpret key insights.

 ## ⚠️ Disclaimer
 This dataset is **entirely synthetic**, generated using SQL queries, and does **not** represent actual aviation accidents.
+So when executed again then diff values could be generated.
 The purpose of this project is to demonstrate data analysis, SQL-based data generation, and visualization techniques using Power BI.

 ## 📁 Repository Structure
 ```